migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

+2024-08-16 Fri: Harmony community section update and tweet.
+Design of graphics for Hold1.
+Focusing on designing graphics that market new user rewards & also more intensive infographics that explain the mechanics.

+2024-08-15 Thu: [Thread](https://x.com/harmonyprotocol/status/1824226923100409949) on harmony.one/perps.
+Testing of staking on sy.country, successfully staked 2500 1SY and swapped trade 1SY / 1USDC pair on Swap.
+Synced with Artem on my experience and on next steps for dev testinng.
+ONE Bot Love group engagement.

 2024-08-14 Wed: [Thread](https://x.com/harmonyprotocol/status/1823874019206291834) on TON's impact on GameFi growth.
 Promotional [tweet](https://x.com/harmonyprotocol/status/1823814677773918259) summarizing of ONE Show episode 9.
 Follow up on speaking opportunities.

 2024-08-13 Tue: Upload of [ONE Show Episode 9](https://youtu.be/x25nTWQpgqw?si=F6uWJeoHZ3IPYsgL) and re-design of thumbnails for episodes 1, 6, and 9.
 Purchased more credits to test Gen 3 on Runway, insights: it's too tedious testing generation by generation, with clear direction employing a script to [automate the generations](https://useapi.net/docs/articles/runway-bash) (with an unlimited subscription) is the easiest way to get several generations.